GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Flanking
 - definition: attacking the enemy from a side while they're focusing their attention elsewhere
 - make sure your teammates are keeping your opponents distracted
-- callout you're flanking so that your teammates keep fighting your opponents from the same location
+- call out you're flanking so that your teammates keep fighting your opponents from the same location

 ### Getting information
 - same points as in [PVE](#getting-information)